victor-toh/Data-Analytics-Projects/README.md

-# Google Data Analytics Case Studies
+# Data Analytics Projects

-Case Studies and projects from Google Data Analytics Certification on Coursera
+This repository showcases a collecion of projects related to Data Analytics.
+These projects are either personal in nature or case studies taken from certifications/online courses.

+---

+Contents
+- Cyclistic: Finding customer's behaviour of bicycle rental rides on the platform, based on member status.